alphahughes1/.github/README.md

 1. Generate still imagery for each `image_prompt` asset (e.g., using a diffusion model) and note the file paths.
 2. Add optional short-form videos you want stitched into specific shots.
 3. Paste the story, image asset mappings, and supplemental clip metadata into the frontend or call `POST /api/films/render` manually.
+Toggle **Auto-generate cinematic placeholder images** if you want the backend to fabricate artwork for anything you did not supply yet.
 4. The backend will synthesise narration, pan/zoom across each still using the Ken Burns effect, blend in any provided clips, and assemble a seamless 20–30 minute feature-length MP4 with narration.
+Every shot and narration chunk includes explicit start/end timestamps so you can line the film up with other editors or VFX passes.

 Image mappings must follow `asset_id=/abs/path/to/image.png` (one per line).
 Supplemental clips use `Shot Name=/abs/path.mp4,duration_seconds,insertion_offset,optional description`.